gnieboer/tsp-redesign/_funds/L.md

 ---
-permalink: /fund-basics/c-fund/
+permalink: /fund-basics/l-fund/
 layout: fund-details
-title: C fund
+title: L fund
 sidenav: fund-options
-Fund_letter: C
+Fund_letter: L
-Fund_order: 3
+Fund_order: 6
 subfund_name:
-Fund_subtitle: Common Stock Index Investment Fund
+Fund_subtitle: Lifecycle funds
 Fund_objective: The S Fund's investment objective is to match the performance of the Dow Jones U.S. Completion Total Stock Market Index, a broad market index made up of stocks of small-to-medium U.S. companies not included in the S&P 500 Index.
 questions:
   - question: Why should I invest in the S Fund?